How to care for your Aloe

 This plant does not require any extra humidity and can handle dry air.

 The Aloe Vera does not need to be fertilized.
-However, if you wish to add some use a balanced liquid houseplant food only one a year in the Spring.
+However, if you wish to add some use a cactus or succulent liquid houseplant food only once a year in the spring.

 The Aloe Vera can also provide your family with a plant that can help treat minor burns and rashes.
-While the gel found in the leaves of an Aloe Vera is safe for your child’s skin, the “latex” (a thin layer of yellow juice found just below the outer skin of the aloe vera plant’s leaves) can cause indigestion and irritation.
+While the gel found in the leaves of an Aloe Vera is safe for your child’s skin, the “latex” (a thin layer of yellow juice found just below the outer skin of the aloe vera plant’s leaves) can cause indigestion and irritation if ingested.

 Aloe White Fox